katydecorah/katydecorah.github.io/notes/_posts/2022-07-01-in-defense-of-magic.md

 {% include img.html src="2022-07-01-in-defense-of-magic-1.png" alt="Technopagan is the term" width="1920" height="1200" %}
 </div>

-These early references to the internet and computers feel campy now, but I remember the wonder and excitement of having knowledge at your finger tips.
+These early references to the internet and computers feel campy now, but I remember the wonder and excitement of having knowledge at your fingertips.
 It still feels like magic to me.

 <div class="photos">
 {% include img.html src="2022-07-01-in-defense-of-magic-2.png" class="img-half" alt="Willow's mother says, 'But I will not have you communicating with your cyber-cover or what you.'" width="1920" height="1200" %}